alcesalces11331/Roillin_Metzger_Rails_Project/README.md

 ### Usage
 To use this app:
-* fork and clone from the directory
+* Fork and clone from the directory
-* cd into it
 * run `bundle install` and
+* Create migrations with `rake db:migrate`
-* then start up the server with `rails s`.
+* Start up the server with `rails s`.
+* Navigate to the local browser @ localhost:3000

 ### Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/alcesalces11331/Rollin_Metzger_Rails_Project.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct.